Some assignments, and most examination answers, will be required to be presented in the form of an essay.

 - Avoid plagiarism.
 Plagiarism is the act of using someone else’s words or ideas and passing them off as your own.
 See the section on plagiarism.

-Further details about report writing are available in the CASE Toolkit for HE.
+Further details about report writing are available in the Assignment Life Cycle.

 Arising where work submitted by a student is not their own, but has been taken from another source.Read More